Tomoki-Okuno/mypage.github.io/content/math/IMS-chapter5/index.md

 ---
-title: Exercise in Introduction to Mathematical Statistics 8th edition
+title: Exercise in Introduction to Mathematical Statistics
 summary: Chapter 5 Consistency and Limiting Distributions
 tags:
 - probability